 Here are five good reasons why:

 1. Leverage the Efforts: Some clinicians/groups already have most of the systems and processes in place including 2015 certified EHR, a requirement for MIPS 2019.
 It would be worth a little bit of extra effort for these clinicians/groups, especially the ones who already participated in MIPS 2017.
 More so, if they have the newly eligible clinician types in their TIN.
-By monitoring their performance throughout 2019, these practices can be well prepared to decide when the time comes whether to opt-in and become eligible for positive payment adjustments.
+By monitoring their performance throughout 2019, these practices can decide confidently whether to opt-in and become eligible for positive payment adjustments at the right time.

 2. Be Well Prepared for Future Growth: We are heading towards Year 3 of MIPS and it is established without a doubt that MIPS and other value-based care programs are here to stay.
 The flexibility to submit Quality measures using multiple collection types (eCQMs, MIPS CQMs, QCDR measures, CAHPS for MIPS) in 2019 gives practices an opportunity to put their best foot forward.
 Thus, getting ready for MIPS will put physician practices and groups that are on a growth curve and plan to bring more clinicians on board in an advantageous position.